redding/dat-tcp/README.md

 server = MyServer.new('localhost', 8000, { :max_workers => 10 })
 ```

-Then, when the server is started, it will spin up to 10 worker threads for processing connections.
+Then, when the server is started, it will allow up to 10 worker threads for processing connections.

 #### Logging

-`ThreadedServer` has logging built in for when it starts or stops, when a client connects or disconnects and when an error occurs.
+`DatTCP` has logging built in for when it starts or stops, when a client connects or disconnects and when an error occurs.
 To provide custom logging, a logger can be passed when creating the server:

 ```ruby
 server = MyServer.new('localhost', 8000, { :logger => my_logger })
 ```

-If a logger is not specified, by default, `ThreadedServer` will log to stdout.
+If a logger is not specified, by default, `DatTCP` will log to stdout.
 If you wish to turn logging off, this can be done by setting `logging` to false:

 ```ruby
 server = MyServer.new('localhost', 8000, { :logging => false })